 cup Swanson® Aseptic Vegetable Broth or Swanson® Certified Organic Vegetable Broth

 Stir the garlic, ginger, vinegar, soy sauce and honey in a small bowl.
-Brush the fish with 3 tablespoons soy sauce mixture.
-Reserve remaining soy sauce mixture.
+Set aside 3 tablespoons soy sauce mixture in a separate bowl (for coating the fish).
+Reserve the remaining soy sauce mixture.
+Brush the fish with the 3 tablespoons soy sauce mixture and discard any left over.

 Heat 1 tablespoon sesame oil in a 12-inch nonstick skillet over medium heat.
 Add the fish and cook for 6 minutes or until lightly browned on both sides and cooked through.
 Remove the fish from the skillet, cover and keep warm in the oven at 200°F.